APSL/django-email-foundation/docs/installation.rst

 Configuration
 =============

-This packages has been tested on:
+This package has been tested on:

 * Python: 3.6.7
 * Django: 2.1.7